fleetdm/fleet/docs/Deploy/deploy-fleet.md

-# Deploy Fleet
+# Hosting Fleet

+You can deploy Fleet anywhere, or we can [host it for you](/docs/get-started/faq#can-you-host-fleet-for-me).
 Deploy to Render for an easy one-click proof of concept.
 Or, choose AWS with Terraform to deploy at scale.
 Just need to kick the tires?
 [Try Fleet locally](https://fleetdm.com/try-fleet) on your device.

 <div purpose="deploying-guide-buttons" class="d-flex flex-md-row flex-column">
     <a href="#render">